ghostersk/android-debloat-poco/README.md

 # android-debloat-poco
+NO ROOT REQUIRED!
 Android ADB debloat script ( especially for Xiaomi/Poco phones)
 ## Tested on Poco X7 Pro
 this picture is just for visualization, I have not used adbappcontrol.com for debloating ( 1.3 GB RAM saved)
 <img width="1192" height="836" alt="image" src="https://github.com/user-attachments/assets/a46ed2a4-ded9-4aa6-aca3-f3c6901c4eae" />